paulcsmith/mongoose-currency/README.md

 var mongoose = require('mongoose');
 var Schema = mongoose.Schema;
-// Will add the Currency type to the Mongoose Schema types var Currency = require('mongoose-currency').loadType(mongoose);
+// Will add the Currency type to the Mongoose Schema types require('mongoose-currency').loadType(mongoose);
+var Currency - mongoose.Types.Currency;

-// If you have the Currency variable declared you can omit 'mongoose.Types' var ProductSchema = Schema({
+// If you don't have the Currency variable declared you can use 'mongoose.Types.Currency' var ProductSchema = Schema({
-  price: { type: mongoose.Types.Currency }
+  price: { type: Currency }
 });

 var Product = mongoose.model('Product', ProductSchema);